Healthdirect Free Australian health advice you can count on.

 Are granulomas cancerous?

-Although granulomas may appear cancerous, they are not — they are benign.
+Although granulomas may look concerning, they are not cancer — they are benign.

-Occasionally, however, granulomas are found in people who also have particular cancers, such as skin lymphomas.
-So it is important to consult a doctor if you notice persistent lumps on your skin or have other symptoms of illness.
+Occasionally, granulomas are found in people who also have certain cancers, such as skin lymphomas.
+So, it's important to see a doctor if you have lumps on your skin that don't go away.

 Learn more here about the development and quality assurance of healthdirect content.